simonmichael/haskell-finance/README.md

-hf.journal is a rough model of the Haskell Foundation finances described at https://discourse.haskell.org/t/live-update-list-of-haskell-foundation-funding/2964, and below are some reports.
+hf.journal is a rough model of the Haskell Foundation finances described at https://discourse.haskell.org/t/live-update-list-of-haskell-foundation-funding/2964, and below are some reports based on it.
 (Remember, just my own rough model based on web comments, these are unofficial guesstimates and not reality.)